mhweber/R-Spatial-Tutorials/RUserGroupWebinar.md

 Mandatory Components                                       Optional Components
 ---------------------------------------------------------  -------------
-.shp - actual geometry of feature                          .prj - CRS and projection info in WKT format .shx - shapef index - binary file giving position index    .sbn and .sbx- spatial indexing files .dbf - attribute information, stored in dBase IV format    .xml - metadata file
+.shp - actual geometry of feature                          .prj - CRS and projection info in WKT format .shx - shape index - binary file giving position index     .sbn and .sbx- spatial indexing files .dbf - attribute information, stored in dBase IV format    .xml - metadata file

 ## Get to know sp objects {.smaller .columns-2}
 <div class="notes">
+- Here we're loading in a spatial points data frame of norwegian peaks over 2000 meters that comes with the rgdal package (the r implementation of the geospatial data abstraction library), one of workhorse spatial packages in R

 - Remember that sp uses new style classes - the class of an object in R determines the method used

 - Therefore, we can use plot and summary on sp spatial objects and get appropriate results